Terrance Yeakey: Death

 On May 8, 1996, three days before he was meant to receive the honors, Yeakey was discovered dead in a field near his hometown, El Reno.
 Yeakey died from a gunshot wound to his head, which was angled at a downward trajectory, and was found with cuts on his wrists, arms, and neck.
 His death was ruled a suicide.
 A friend, fellow officer Jim Ramsey, speculated that he might have been driven by guilt over the bombing rescue for his inability to save more people, and his despondency over a troubled family life – he had recently been barred from seeing his two young daughters by his ex-wife.
 However, his ex-wife in an interview said she believed her ex-husband had been murdered and that they were on good terms before his death, even with possible prospects of remarriage.

 According to CNN, "among those who knew Terry Yeakey, not many believed he had killed himself."
 No suicide note was found, and many of Yeakey's family, friends, and fellow policemen believe he was murdered because he was conducting his own independent investigation into the bombing.

-Since the bombing, several deaths of survivors have been ruled suicide.
+Since the bombing, several deaths of survivors have been ruled as suicides.